Hvorfor satte NASA en robot på Mars?

 4. Human Exploration: NASA’s ultimate goal is to send humans to Mars in the future.
 By sending robots ahead of human missions, NASA can gather crucial information about the planet’s environment, potential resources, and potential hazards.
 This knowledge will aid in planning and ensuring the safety of future manned missions.

-5. Internationalt samarbejde: NASA’s Mars missions have often involved international partnerships, fostering collaboration and knowledge-sharing among different countries.
+5. Internasjonalt samarbeid: NASA’s Mars missions have often involved international partnerships, fostering collaboration and knowledge-sharing among different countries.
 By working together, scientists and engineers from various nations can pool their expertise and resources to achieve common goals.

 Q: How many robots has NASA sent to Mars?